mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 Pigment CSS is MUI's new in-house styling solution: a zero-runtime CSS-in-JS package that generates colocated styles to their own CSS files at build-time.
 With Pigment CSS you get the latest and greatest advancements in CSS along with RSC compatibility, _plus_ significant performance improvements when compared with Emotion, the styling engine used in Material UI v5.
-And though it's specially tailored to meet the needs of Material UI users, Pigment CSS can be used with _any_ React component library you prefer.
+And though we're prioritizing the needs of Material UI users in early development, Pigment CSS can be used with _any_ React component library you prefer.

 ## Why Pigment CSS?

 ### Traditional CSS-in-JS is not enough

 Emotion made a lot of sense for Material UI v5 in late 2021, but so much has changed in the React ecosystem since then.
-In early 2023 React introduced Server Components, and Next.js offered the first implementation of the new spec with the App Router shortly thereafter.
+After Next.js offered the first implementation of the React Server Components spec with [the App Router](https://nextjs.org/blog/next-13) towards the end of 2022, it became clear that there was a monumental shift on the horizon.

 RSCs unlock a whole new realm of possibilities for React; for us as UI developers, it means we can create components that are fully renderable at build-time so we don't have to pass that burden on to the client at run-time.
 But working with RSCs requires us to let go of familiar APIs like `useContext`, which in turn becomes a major blocker for using the last generation's style engines like Emotion that rely heavily on this hook for theming.